 Students have embraced our College Values of kindness, persistence, resilience, respect and responsibility.
 They also follow our three College Expectations - Take care of yourself, Take care of each other and Take care of this place.
-We acknowledge students' success in these areas on assembly each week with the presentation of Values Certificates.

 We also look forward to welcoming new parents and carers to our community.
 One of the hallmarks of a great school is that the whole school community is focussed on the same goal - successful learning outcomes for all students.
 Research tells us that the most meaningful partnerships are those where schools, parents, students and the community work together to focus on student learning.
 Parent and community engagement that is effectively focused on student learning can deliver powerful outcomes.